NineOfGaming/AdvancedConsole/README.md

 ### Why?

 While the C# console is rarely used for full applications, it's often the starting point for many developers — and there's a certain charm to its simplicity that's worth preserving.
-This project is built around improving that simplicity while adding more functionality.
+This project aims to improve that simplicity while adding useful functionality.

 ### Main Features